 - Place the remaining one cup of coconut into a shallow, wide-set bowl.
-When the mixture has had time to set, use a small ice-cream scoop to scoop out equal amounts of the cookie mixture.
-Use the palms of your hands to roll the mixture into balls.
+When the mixture has had time to set, use a small cookie scoop to portion out equal amounts of the cookie mixture.
+Roll the mixture into balls.
 Coat the balls in the remaining coconut by gently rolling the ball around.

 - Keep refrigerated.
 These snowballs are freezer friendly as well.
 Enjoy!